The Impact of Chicago's Small High School Initiative

 Despite a robust college premium, college attendance rates in the United States have remained stagnant and exhibit a substantial socioeconomic gradient.
-We focus on information gaps?specifically, incomplete information about college benefits and costs?as a potential explanation for these patterns.
-For this purpose, we conduct an information experiment about college returns and costs embedded within a representative survey of U.S. household heads.
-We show that, at the baseline, perceptions of college costs and benefits are severely and systematically biased: 75 percent of our respondents underestimate the true benefits of college (average earnings of a college graduate relative to a non-college ...
+We focus on information gaps? specifically, incomplete information about college benefits and costs?as a potential explanation for these patterns.
+In a nationally representative survey of U.S. household heads, we show that perceptions of college costs and benefits are severely and systematically biased: 74 percent of our respondents underestimate the true benefits of college (average earnings of a college graduate relative to a non-college ...

 College Access and Attendance Patterns: A Long-Run View